harishkrishnav/PounceScoreBounceBot/README.md

 ## Running the bot (subsequently)
 - Run `python quizbot.py`.
 That's it.

+### Assigning teams
+Team assignment of a participant to say `team1` is by assigning them the role `team1`.
+The admin of the discord server can assign roles to the participants who are displayed in the column on the right.
+Clicking on a user will open up a window where there's a plus button to add a role.
+Right clicking on a user will give many other options as well.
+Someone who has been assigned as a quizmaster can assign roles to other users.

 ## Credits
 This is based on [this repo](https://github.com/zubairabid/QuizPounceBot) by Zubair Abid.
 Many thanks to him, Athreya, Shyam, and others in the IIIT Hyderabad quiz club for figuring all this out.